tepwil/ec2ssh/README.md

          --profile  Use a specific profile from your aws credential file.
          --region   The region to use, overrides config/env settings.
          --filters  A list of filters used to match properties for instances.
 For a complete reference to the available filter keys for this operation, see the Amazon EC2 API reference.
-         --private  Force ssh to connect using the private dns name.
+         --private  Force ssh to connect using the private ip.

     SSH-Options